In the guide

 Equipment that is used to weigh or measure goods for consumers must be suitable for the quantity being determined and accurate within specific tolerances.

-Equipment used for consumer sales is required to be 'Government stamped'; this refers to markings that show the equipment has been made to a particular standard and meets accuracy requirements.
+Equipment used for consumer sales is required to be 'Government stamped'.
+This refers to markings that show the equipment has been made in accordance with a particular regulation or standard, and that it meets accuracy requirements.

-Information plates on some equipment also give other required details.
+Information plates on some equipment also give the required details.

-Here are some examples of weighing and measuring equipment (consumer sales) that are required to be stamped:
+Here are some examples of weighing and measuring equipment for consumer sales that need to be stamped:

 • measures of volume: